seanmonstar/seanmonstar.github.io/_posts/tumblr/2022-08-25-pattern-matching-and-backwards-compatibility.md

         Version::Http2 => println!("2"),
     }

 That feels quite nice!
 But then as a library, you realize you need to add a new variant to support HTTP/3.
 By doing that, you’ll break compilation for the user, since they are trying to exhaustively match on a pattern which is no longer exhaustive.
-Rust now has an attribute, `#[non_exhaustive]`, which you can place on a definition to protect your users from these changes.<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>
+Rust now has an attribute, `#[non_exhaustive]`, which you can place on a definition to protect your users from these changes.[^1]

     #[non_exhaustive]
     enum Version {